 3. Short and Sweet.
 Keep your answers short and to the point.
 You do not need to tell the other attorney everything you know on the subject.
 The question asked by the attorney is not your opportunity to tell everything you know on the subject.
 Simply respond to the question and nothing else.
 If the answer calls for a “yes or no,” then respond with one word, not several paragraphs.
 Your answer to a typical “yes/no” question should be one of three responses: (1) yes; (2) no; or (3) I do not recall at this time.
 (Or, that you do not recall at this time, but perhaps will later, or with some help from a particular document, you could supply the answer.)

 4. Speculation.
 Never speculate.
 You do not want to be guessing at the answers, and you do not ever want to speculate about an answer.
 You are there to tell what you know, not what you guess, or what you think might have happened, or what you think might be the answer.
-That really is good for you because the burden on you is pretty simple: you only have to tell what you know, not what you think you know.
+That really is a good thing for you (to not have to speculate) because the burden on you is pretty simple: you only have to tell what you know, not what you think you know.
 You are not in the position where you have to make up stories to fit the facts.
 Indeed, do not ever do that in a deposition.
 If you are asked a question concerning a subject or facts or an incident or events of which you have no knowledge about, and the question is phrased as a “yes/no” question, then simply say: “I do not know anything about that.”
 It would be impossible for you to say “yes or no” to such question.
 You need to be alert to those kinds of questions.
 (But, realize that if you miss it, your attorney is not likely to miss it and will correct the situation, so rest easy.
 Your lawyer has got your back.)

 5. Be Alert.
 Here is a little trick some lawyers will do.
-A lawyer will ask a question and then later will come back and in his or her question, will be buried facts that are incorrect, and will be designed to get you to give a simple yes or no to the question.
+A lawyer will ask a question and then later will come back and in his or her question, will be buried facts that are incorrect and will be designed to get you to give a simple yes or no to the question.
 However, what you should do is either ask for the question to be rephrased, or simply tell the lawyer: “I do not know how to answer your question the way it is phrased because one part of it I can answer one way and the other part I can answer another way.”
 (Realize your lawyer will be far more alert than you are for these kinds of questions and should object, which will alert you to the problem.)

 For example, suppose the lawyer had asked you a question earlier as to the defendant striking your vehicle, and you answered yes to that question.
-Then, later in the deposition the lawyer asked you this question: “Now you said you had the green light when your vehicle struck the defendant’s vehicle, correct?”
-Clearly, that is a question your attorney would object to as being incorrect and in fact misleading, since it misstates the facts testified to, but if your attorney misses it, then you need to make sure that you are not quick to answer that question as a yes.
+Then, later in the deposition the lawyer asked you this question: “Now, you said you had the green light when your vehicle struck the defendant’s vehicle, correct?”
+Clearly, that is a question your attorney would object to as being incorrect and is in fact misleading, since it misstates the facts testified to, but if your attorney misses it, then you need to make sure that you are not quick to answer that question as a yes.
 Instead, you would want to say, “Counsel, the defendant struck my vehicle.
 I did not strike his vehicle.”
-Feel free to correct the attorney’s misquotes of yourself or misstatement of the facts.
+Feel free to correct the attorney’s misquotes of yourself or makes a misstatement of the facts.

 What I am trying to do here is give you some assurance that you have more latitude in the deposition than most deponents (that’s you) know.
 You have the right to correct the attorney.
 You have the right to tell the attorney that he is wrong, or that he misstated a fact.
 Do not be shy.
 It is your case, and whether you are a defendant or whether you are a plaintiff, you have every right to make sure the record is correct.
 In short, stand up for yourself.
 If you are a lady, pretend that you are in your kitchen and everyone there is a stranger.
 It is your house.
 You have every right to control the situation, and you can control the deposition in many respects.
 You can correct misstatements, whether they are yours or the lawyers.
 However, do not get into arguments or debates with the lawyer.
 Never do that.
 There are several reasons why you should not do that, which I will not get into here, but one of them is a very simple one: the more you speak, the better it is for them, so the less said the better.
 The more you speak, the more apt you are to say something your attorney would have preferred you not say.